icon icon icon icon icon icon icon

 How many Syrians are refugees?

 Nearly 5 million Syrians remain registered as refugees in neighboring countries such as Lebanon, Türkiye, and Jordan.
 More than 80% of Syrian refugees in the region live outside designated refugee camps.
-Instead, they reside in urban areas among locals, usually in poor neighborhoods where they can afford the rent, adding to already stretched infrastructures and putting more pressure on basic resources such as health and education.
+They live in urban areas, usually in poor neighborhoods where they can afford the rent.
 Having left everything behind, Syrian refugees are struggling to meet their most basic needs.
+However, following the regime change in Syria, over 195,000 Syrian refugees have returned home, according to UNHCR reports.
+Nonetheless, the country still faces significant challenges in ensuring safe conditions for the voluntary return of Syrians, with ongoing protection concerns such as unexploded ordnance and unresolved housing, land, and property issues.

 Photo credit: Shafak/CARE